saintsal/powerplays-blog/src/pages/standard-microgrid/index.md

 ## Community support

 SMG has deployed in three different areas in Zambia, which is a great start.
 They've shown they can help a community rise.

-There are lots of stories where local community leaders have taken initiative and mobilized all the necessary elements for infrastructure investment, so they're well-positioned for grassroots initiative.
+It's not uncommon to see local leaders mobilize a community to pay for some form of infrastructure, whether it's a toilet at the church, or pulling a power line from the grid.
+SMG is well-position to sell into this kind of initiative, since the local community doesn't pay for the upfront capital cost.

 ## Government approval